bssth/php-httpauth/README.md

 # HTTP Auth Wrapper
 Library provides simple HTTP authentication

+### Deprecated
+#### The library was made quite a while ago and may be out of date.
+Please make a fork if you want to use it.

 # Installation
 Just download and include classes from `src` or use Composer: